-In Lecture 1, you got ideas by freewriting.
-In Lecture 2, you got ideas by clustering.
+In Lectures 1 and 2, we got ideas by freewriting and by clustering.
 Listing is another way to get ideas.
 In listing, you make a list of every word or phrase that comes into your mind when you think about a topic.
 As with freewriting and clustering, you don't stop to wonder if an idea is good or if your spelling or grammar is correct.
 You just keep writing down words in a list until you run out of ideas.

-buy price tags

-make sure everything is clean

-wash and iron the clothes
+buy price tags make sure everything is clean wash and iron the clothes advertise

-advertise